danny-waite/openvpn-k8s/README.md

 Dockerfile to run [openvpn](https://openvpn.net/) inside [kubernetes](http://kubernetes.io/).

+> NOTE this fork attempts to detect service/pod subnets and DNS address/domain when hosted on Google Container Engine

 # Contributing

 If you find this image useful you can help by doing one of the following: